datacentricdesign/iob22/assignments/04-generative-art/step2.md

 ---
 layout: default
-title: Step 2 Import
+title: Step 2 Modules and Packages
 parent: "04 Generative Art"

 ---

-# Step 1 Import
+# Step 1 Modules and Packages
 {: .no_toc }

 ## Table of contents